 “Life ethic” that we view all living creatures as ‘not only a means but an end’.
 Living things have both instrumental value to humans and other living organisms as well as an intrinsic worth.
 Permaculture is an ethical system, stressing positive approaches to problems and cooperation.

-Recycling and Waste disposal (Domestic)
+Waste disposal covers

+Toxins: Dealing with Heavy Metals, Use of waste water, Greywater systems, Social and Physical Energy Management (housework and co-living strategies).
 [Community banking and trade systems are discussed in Module 3]